 Theres no doubt that the Soviets left their mark in (and around) Berlin after the end of the Second World War.
 Gigantic war memorials sprung up at the Tiergarten, Treptower Park and Schönholzer Heide and have subsequently become tourist attractions in their own right.
-While the Ehrenmal in Schönholz might be considered to the be least well know of the large memorial sites – there is a fourth Ehrenmal hidden in the northern fringes of Berlin, the Sowjetisches Ehrenmal Buch.
+While the Ehrenmal in Schönholz might be considered to the be least well know of the large memorial sites – there is another Ehrenmal hidden in the northern fringes of Berlin, the Sowjetisches Ehrenmal Buch.

 In 1946, the Soviet military administration ordered for the construction of a memorial to soldiers who died while capturing Berlin (and its surroundings).
 The Pyramid-Obelisk structure of the Sowjetisches Ehrenmal Buch – which rests on a granite plinth was designed and constructed by the Architect Johann Tenne between 1947 and 1948.
 It intentionally incorporated Neoclassical elements as to blend in to the Schloßpark (the old castle park) behind it.

 2 inscriptions were carved into the memorial; 1941-1945 – the years which the Soviet Union was at war with Germany and a larger russian inscription:

 ВЕЧНАЯ СЛАВА ГЕРОЯМ ПАВШИМ ДЕНИЕ ЧЕЛОВЕЧЕСТВА ОТ ИГА ФАШИЗМА